joliet/joliet.github.io/_projects/design-project.md

 ---

-Here are some examples of design work for different projects.
+A few recent examples of design work.

 ---